-The details of the Company's subsidiaries are disclosed in Note 8 to the financial statements.
+The details of the Company's subsidiaries are disclosed in Note 8 to the financial statements, which also serve for the purpose of this report.

-The available auditors' reports on the accounts of the subsidiaries did not contain any qualification.
+The auditors' reports on the accounts of the subsidiaries did not contain any qualification.

 HOLDING COMPANIES